verbb/formie/docs/template-guides/cached-forms.md

 </html>
 ```

+### Refreshing CSRF Token
+Whilst the form will now be cached, this will cause issues with Formie's CSRF token, which is also cached.
+This needs to be unique per-request, so we need a method of being able to update this.
+Continue reading the next section for a more detailed explanation.

 ## Static Caching
 It's quite commonplace to implement full-page static caching on sites.
 For Craft, we highly recommend the [Blitz](https://plugins.craftcms.com/blitz) plugin, but you can use any number of methods to statically cache your pages.